 The process begins with the stimulus (the strange man), which is followed by the physical arousal (rapid heartbeat and trembling).
 Added to this is the cognitive label (associating the physical reactions to fear), which is immediately followed by the conscious experience of the emotion (fear).

 Schachter and Singer’s Experiment

 In a 1962 experiment, Schachter and Singer put their theory to the test.
-A group of 184 male participants were injected with epinephrine, a hormone that produces arousal including increased heartbeat, trembling and rapid breathing.
+A group of 184 male participants were injected with epinephrine, a hormone that produces arousal including increased heartbeat, trembling, and rapid breathing.
 All of the participants were told that they were being injected with a new drug to test their eyesight.
-However, one group of participants was informed of the symptoms the injection might cause, while other participants were not.
+However, one group of participants was informed the possible side-effects that the injection might cause while the other group of participants were not.

 Participants were then placed in a room with another participant who was actually a confederate in the experiment.
 The confederate either acted in one of two ways: euphoric or angry.
 Participants who had not been informed about the effects of the injection were more likely to feel either happier or angrier than those who had been informed.

 While Schachter and Singer's research spawned a great deal of further research, their theory has also been subject to criticism.
 Other researchers have only partially supported the findings of the original study, and have at times shown contradictory results.

 - Sometimes emotions are experienced before we think about them.